Life WILL BE What YOU Make it!

 most veggies can be bought frozen and pre-cut in bags -mixed even-just thaw, drain excess water and put in a baggie or small container in your lunch kit

-buy a few kinds of pickles in 1-2 liter jars, reduced salt is recommended and tastes just as good, for a variety of tastes with your various meals
+buy a few kinds of pickles in 1-2 litre jars, reduced salt is recommended and tastes just as good, for a variety of tastes with your various meals

 8 meals – chili and bun, pickles *(lunch portion sizes)

-buy lean hamburger frozen in bags of 3 100 gm tubes totaling 1.2-1.6 kg for $10-$12 at Walmart or a large discount grocery store like Superstore, Sam's Club, Costco, etc
+buy lean hamburger frozen in bags of 3 100 gm tubes totalling 1.2-1.6 kg for $10-$12 at Walmart or a large discount grocery store like Superstore, Sam's Club, Costco, etc

 use 1 tube for 4-5 servings of a dish as 100 gm is usually considered 1 serving for meat, save the rest for dinners

 buy cans of kidney, pork&beans, etc., in multiple can buys and/or use no name